About the Film

 It depends.
 If a loan is marked “pre-funded,” the student has already received funding from Zomia and lender funding is replacing Zomia funding.
 This allows Zomia to identify and support other students for future funding.
 Backfilling is critical to the Zomia model, giving students confidence they will be funded for a full term even before funding is secured on the website.

 Loans marked “partially pre-funded” have not been pre-funded or disbursed in full.
 Zomia must secure additional lender contributions to meet the total funding need.
 In either case, loan funding provided by lenders can only be used to support student loans, and lenders are linked to the students they support for loan repayment.
 Lenders can search for pre-funded and partially pre-funded loans from Zomia’s student roster.

+No. Although students repay you after they graduate, the act of lending to a Zomia student is still philanthropic in nature, especially if you adjust for inflation over time.
 Forfeiting profit enables students to borrow with peace of mind at an affordable rate.
-Neither Zomia nor its lenders profit from a student’s financial need.
+Neither Zomia nor our lenders profit from a student’s financial need.

 No. Although the act of funding a Zomia loan is philanthropic in nature, it is not tax-deductible because you receive repayments after a student finishes school.
 If you are willing to forego future student repayments and would prefer a tax benefit, you may donate to Zomia via our fiscal sponsor, Partners Asia.

 We strive to ensure that every lender is repaid in full, but we cannot guarantee anyone full repayment.
 Student loans are inherently risky, so you should never lend more than you can afford to lose.
 You can view our repayment stats on Zomia’s homepage “Lending Snapshot.”